liamzebedee/liamz.co/_posts/2013-06-06-webrtc-p2p-criticism.md

 ---
 <p class='lead'>Why should you care?
 Because, we are hindering exciting innovation in browser-based P2P, that which might provide magnificently simple solutions to problems such as <a href="https://xkcd.com/949/" title="relevant xkcd">sharing documents</a></p>

-*In short:* WebRTC renders the bootstrapping process of peer-to-peer applications (wherein you join the network by initially connecting to a node and asking them for peers) unusable because the initial connection setup is dependent on **centralised** servers.
+*In short:* WebRTC renders the bootstrapping process of peer-to-peer applications (wherein you join the network by initially connecting to a node and asking them for peers) unusable because the initial connection set-up is dependent on **centralised** servers.

 I think very highly of WebRTC as a platform for a range of cool new innovations, but it is wrong to give it the status of supporting peer-to-peer (P2P) network models.